mello-y/MSc5_research_project/_sources/general_information/DataProjectManagement.md

 In this project, Git is used for version control and Github as an online platform to document the project.
 The repository can be accessed [here](https://github.com/mello-y/MSc5_research_project).
 The project is also documented on [OSF](https://osf.io/g8j2c/).
 ## Openlab notebook

 The openlab notebook serves the purpose of documenting the monthly progress of the project.
 It is structured in a way with a list of goals when working on the project and things to tackle working next time on the project.
+Click [here](https://mello-y.github.io/MSc5_research_project/open_lab_notebook/html) to access the openlab notebook.

 ## Computational environment

+In order to make the code reproducible for others, the specifications for the computing environment with the relevant modules and packages are documented in the requirements_code.txt file.
+The file can be found [here](https://github.com/mello-y/MSc5_research_project/tree/main/content/code).